How to Enroll

 c.
 If you receive Alimony or Child Support, you will be required to complete Form 1081(we will help you obtain the form).

 d.
-If you are you receiving Social security, SSI, Disability, Retirement, Pension/Annuity Income, you will be required to provide a copy of the check, current award letters or SSA Form 245B.
+If you are you receiving Social Security, SSI, Disability, Retirement, Pension/Annuity Income, you will be required to

 Please remember that our staff will help you navigate this process.
-Just call or visit a Friends of Crown Heights center of your choice, and we will help you take care of the rest.
+Just call or visit any Friends of Crown Heights Educational Center of your choice, and we will help you take care of the rest.